Forklore/polypong/README.md

 Polypong is a browser based multiplayer Pong game.
 It's implemented with canvas, websockets, node.js, CoffeeScript, chocolate bars and cookies.

-You can current version on nodester: http://polypong.nodester.com/
+You can see current version on nodester: http://polypong.nodester.com/

 ## Developers